Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \section{Horizontal {\it p}-adic Measures}

-In this section we develop a theory for \emph{horizontal $p$-adic measures} with an emphasize on the character zeroes of such measures and, more generally, properties of the Fourier transform.
-The archetypical example is the following space of measures that we will refer to as the \emph{digit algebra}:
+In this section we develop a theory of $p$-adic measures on pro-$p$ abelian groups with an emphasis on the \emph{horizontal} case.
+The goal is to understand the character zeroes of such measures and more general properties of the Fourier transforms.
+The archetypal example is the following space of measures that we will refer to as the \emph{digit algebra}:

-where $(\Z/p)^\N:=\prod_{n\in \N}\Z/p$ denotes the pro-$p$ group given by the product of an infinite number of cyclic $p$-groups and the transition maps from $m\leq n$ are given by the inclusion into the first $m$ factors.
-When the horizontal measures come from arithmetic (e.g. induced by modular symbols or Heegner points), information about the character zeroes of such measures will give information about the non-vanishing of periods (e.g. $L$-values and derivatives of $L$-values) in twist families.
+where $(\Z/p)^\N:=\prod_{n\in \N}\Z/p$ denotes the pro-$p$ group given by the product of an infinite number of cyclic $p$-groups and the transition map for $m\leq n$ is the projection onto the first $m$ factors.
+When the horizontal measures come from arithmetic (e.g. induced by modular symbols or Heegner points), information about the character zeroes of such measures will give information about the non-vanishing of periods (e.g. $L$-values and derivatives of $L$-values) in twist families, see Section \ref{sec:applicationstomodularforms}.

-It might be useful to compare to the case of the vertical Iwasawa algebra, as we will try to approximate this case in what follows.
+We will start by recalling the case of the vertical Iwasawa algebra, as we will try to approximate this case in what follows.
 For a comprehensive account, we refer to \cite{WashingtonCyclotomicFields}, \cite{deShalit}, \cite{JacintoWilliamsPadicLfunctions}.
 By the Amice transform we can identify the Iwasawa algebra with a power series algebra: